 - The power of the hair light isn’t too high so that the highlights it creates in the subject’s hair aren’t blown out

 - It doesn’t spill over onto the subject’s facial features, particularly the subject’s forehead

 - So don’t position it directly over the subject

 - It also shouldn’t spill onto the background

 - Light from the hair light shouldn’t strike the lens, otherwise it’ll cause lens flare, which will wash out contrast and colors in the image

-Also, I know it’s probably stating the obvious, but you shouldn’t use a hair light on bald subjects – no need and too much reflection.
+Also, I know it’s probably stating the obvious, but you shouldn’t use hair lighting on bald subjects – no need and too much reflection.